Diamonds are precious stones that are often referred to as the ultimate symbol of love and wealth.

 The best environment for optimum diamond formation is approximately 160 km below the ground.

 A lot of people love to buy diamonds that are fancy colors.

-Clear colourless diamonds are the most popular and well known diamonds in the world however, diamonds actually come in a myriad of colours such as black, blue and purple.
+Clear colorless diamonds are the most popular and well known diamonds in the world, however, diamonds actually come in a myriad of colors such as black, blue and purple.

 Blue diamonds are formed as a result of nitrogen contamination.

 What About Lab-Grown Diamonds?